Log Base 1 Of 1

 The Curious Case of Log₁₁: Exploring the Undefined and the Limits of Logarithms

 The expression log₁₁ is a fascinating mathematical enigma, frequently encountered in introductory algebra and calculus courses.
-While seemingly simple, it delves into fundamental concepts of logarithms, their limitations, and the behavior of functions near points of discontinuity.
-This article will explore the reasons why log₁₁ is undefined, examine the underlying principles of logarithms, and delve into related concepts to provide a comprehensive understanding of this mathematical peculiarity.
+While seemingly simple, it looks at fundamental concepts of logarithms, their limitations, and the behavior of functions near points of discontinuity.
+This article will explore the reasons why log₁₁ is undefined, examine the underlying principles of logarithms, and dig into related concepts to provide a comprehensive understanding of this mathematical peculiarity.

 Introduction: Understanding Logarithms